Areas of Specialization

 Sarah Stafford received her B.S. in Foreign Service from Georgetown University in 1990 and her Ph.D. in Economics from the Johns Hopkins University in 1998, the same year in which she joined the William and Mary faculty.
 Her teaching interests include law and economics, regulation, environmental economics and industrial organization.
 Professor Stafford's research focuses on the effect of environmental regulations on firm and industry behavior.

-- Do 'Carrots' Work?
-Examining the Effectiveness of EPA's Compliance Assistance Program, ___ J. Pol'y Analysis & Mgmt. ___ (forthcoming).
+- Peer-reviewed, Do 'Carrots' Work?
+Examining the Effectiveness of EPA's Compliance Assistance Program, __31_ J. Pol'y Analysis & Mgmt. ___ (forthcoming).

 - Private Policing of Environmental Performance: Does it Further Public Goals?, 39 B.C.
 Envtl.
 Aff.
 L. Rev. 73 (2012).